FusionAuth setup

 Create the OIDC application

-Create a FusionAuth application (or reuse an existing one), enable the Authorization Code grant on its OAuth configuration, and note the Client ID and Client Secret — you will set these in DALP config.
+Create a FusionAuth application (or reuse an existing one), enable the Authorization Code grant on its OAuth configuration, and note the client ID and client secret.
+You will set these in DALP config.

 Register the redirect (callback) URL

-Add DALP's callback URL to the application's Authorized redirect URLs (OAuth configuration).
+Add DALP's callback URL to the application's authorized redirect URLs (OAuth configuration).
 The callback path is:

 https://<dapp-host>/api/auth/oauth2/callback/<provider-id><provider-id> is the id you will set in DALP config (for example fusionauth).
-Register the full URL for every host the dapp serves — a host that is not registered fails the sign-in with invalid_redirect_uri, and local deployments behind a per-branch host must register each host they answer on.
+Add the full URL for every host the Console serves.
+A host that is not registered fails the sign-in with invalid_redirect_uri, and local deployments behind a per-branch host must register each host they answer on.

 Confirm the requested scopes